JeanSuw/My-GitHub-Library/yourReadmeFolder/yourREADME.md

 * [Questions](#questions)

 ## Installation
-No need to install anything.
-Just click the link below.
-[Insert the link below]
+No installation is needed

 ## Usage
-You can press the date you want to go and select a place you want to go to see cats.
+All you have to do is to click the given link.
+[Insert link here]()

 ## Contribution
 No contribution